kweinmeister/notebooks/README.md

   - [Understand how your TensorFlow model is making predictions](#understand-how-your-tensorflow-model-is-making-predictions)
   - [20 Newsgroups data import script for Google Cloud AutoML Natural Language](#20-newsgroups-data-import-script-for-google-cloud-automl-natural-language)
   - [How to use the Google Cloud Natural Language API](#how-to-use-the-google-cloud-natural-language-api)

+## Google Drive ZIP to GitHub Repository Exporter

+This [notebook](zip-to-repo.ipynb) provides a streamlined workflow to take a ZIP file from your Google Drive and push its contents into a new or existing GitHub repository.

 ## Identifying LLM "Tells": N-gram Analysis of Human vs. AI Text